iamkareemabdelfattah/iamkareemabdelfattah/README.md

 ## Looking for Opportunities

-I'm currently seeking for Front End Develope position.
+I'm currently seeking for Front-End position.
 Feel free to reach out if you'd like to collaborate or have any opportunities!